-- Pay the applications fees through debit/credit card or Internet Banking.
+- Pay the application fees through debit/credit card or Internet Banking.

 - Verify all the filled up information, click on submit and take a print out of the application form.

-In NEST Exam pattern, the various details regarding the paper pattern, exam mode, duration and marking scheme is given.
+In the NEST Exam pattern, the various details regarding the paper pattern, exam mode, duration and marking scheme are given.
 Students can learn about NEST Exam Pattern and strategise better.

-NEST 2019 will be conducted via online mode i.e. Computer Based Test (CBT) on June 2, 2019.
-The question paper will be objective in nature and will be having Multiple Choice Questions (MCQ).
-The NEST 2019 Question paper will comprise of the five sections namely: General Ability, Physics, Chemistry, Mathematics, and Biology.
-Total time given to complete the examination will be 3 hours and 30 minutes.
+NEST 2020 will be conducted via online mode i.e. Computer Based Test (CBT) on June 6, 2020.
+The question paper will be objective and will be having Multiple Choice Questions (MCQ).
+The NEST 2020 Question paper will comprise the five sections namely: General Ability, Physics, Chemistry, Mathematics, and Biology.
+The total time given to complete the examination will be 3 hours and 30 minutes.
 The question paper will aggregate to 180 marks.
 30 marks for the first section and 50 marks each for the other three sections used for evaluation.

 |Type of Exam||Online i.e. Computer-Based Test (CBT)|